TheLastCylon/ecosystem/documentation/buffereds/buffered_endpoints.md

 So, if a client process can get on with doing things while it waits for a call-back from a service.
-Or, if the result of a procedure gets sent to another service, there is an opportunity to use a queueing mechanism, that could save you money in the long run.
+Or, if the result of a procedure gets sent to another service, there is an opportunity to use a buffering mechanism, that could save you money in the long run.

-This is where a `queued_endpoint` fits into the overall architecture, of a system.
+This is where a `buffered_endpoint` fits into the overall architecture, of a system.

-Ecosystem's queued endpoints, are also a middle ground solution, for when you don't have enough load, for long enough, to justify paying for another kind of queueing solution.
+Ecosystem's buffered endpoints, are also a middle ground solution, for when you don't have enough load, for long enough, to justify paying for another kind of buffering solution.

 They can also serve as a stop-gap measure, for when you have to have a queueing solution right now, but have to wait for it to be put in place.